 How do I submit an article to EMJ?

-Submitting an article to EMJ could not be easier.
-All manuscripts should be submitted through our online submission system, Editorial Manager, where you will find help on how to register and step by step instructions on how to submit your paper.
+All manuscripts should be submitted through our online submission system, Editorial Manager, where you will find step by step instructions on how to register for an account and submit your paper.
 However, if you have any problems do contact us.
-Once your paper has been successfully submitted it will be allocated a manuscript number which you must keep for any future correspondence.
+Once your paper has been successfully submitted you will be notified, and it will be allocated a manuscript number which you must keep for any future correspondence.

 Is EMJ peer-reviewed?

 All submissions to EMJ are initially reviewed by the Editorial team.
-At this stage, papers may be rejected without peer review if we feel that they are not of high enough priority or quality or not within the scope of the journal.
+At this stage, papers may be rejected without peer review if they do not meet our guidelines or are not within the scope of the journal.
 This ensures that authors are given a quick decision if their paper is unsuitable.
-Papers that are not rejected in the initial review process will be sent out for peer review to a minimum of two independent reviewers.
-The process is double blinded.
-Papers will be selected for publication based on peer review feedback, compliance of the author in making the modifications, and Editor’s final choice.
-Articles which fail peer review will be rejected.
+Papers that are suitable will be sent for peer review to a minimum of two independent reviewers in a double-blinded process.
+Papers will be selected for publication based on peer review feedback, compliance of the author in making the necessary modifications, and our Editor-in-Chief’s discretion.
+Articles that fail peer review will be rejected.

 Is EMJ indexed anywhere?